-Welcome to Part One of our interview with Frish Brandt.
+Welcome to our interview with Frish Brandt.
 Frish runs a volunteer service called Lasting Letters.
 A Lasting Letter, sometimes called a legacy letter, is one that carries one’s voice forward through time, so that the recipient can read the letter writer’s words and hear the letter writer’s voice long into the future.

 Ellary: Can you speak a bit about what a Lasting Letter is and the importance of Lasting Letters?